Connect with others who understand.

 Basal Cell Carcinoma

-Basal cell carcinoma looks similar to squamous cell carcinoma, but it develops in basal cells.
-These cells are also located in the skin’s top layer but they’re below the squamous cells, in the area where new skin cells are made.
+BCC looks similar to SCC, but it develops in basal cells.
+These cells are also located in the skin’s top layer, but below the squamous cells, in the area where new skin cells are made.
+Like SCC, BCC also tends to develop in areas exposed to the sun.
+It may appear as flesh-colored bumps on light skin or as glossy brown or black bumps on dark skin.
+BCC can occur on the lip, but this is less common — most lip cancers are actually SCC, not BCC.

 Melanoma

 Melanoma, the most dangerous form of skin cancer, develops on skin cells called melanocytes.
-Melanocytes can become cancerous from overexposure to UV rays.
-People living with CLL are at an increased risk of melanoma because of having a weakened immune system, which may be the result of their CLL treatment.
+Melanocytes can become cancerous from overexposure to ultraviolet (UV) rays.
+People living with CLL are at an increased risk of melanoma because of having a weakened immune system, often as a result of their CLL treatment.
+One study found that the risk of melanoma — the deadliest form of skin cancer — may be up to seven times higher in people with CLL.

 Other Skin Cancers Linked With Chronic Lymphocytic Leukemia